OI-wiki/i18n/docs/intro/faq.md

 ### Where is the table of contents

-The directory is in the [mkdocs.yml](https://github.com/OI-wiki/i18n/blob/master/mkdocs.yml#L17) under the project root directory.
+The table of contents is in the [mkdocs.yml](https://github.com/OI-wiki/i18n/blob/master/mkdocs.yml#L17) under the project root directory.

 ### How to modify the content of a topic

 In top right corner of the page, there is an edit button <i class="md-icon">edit</i>.
 Click it and confirm you have read [how to contribute](./htc.md), and it will jump to the corresponding file on GitHub.

-Or you can read the directory [(mkdocs.yml)](https://github.com/OI-wiki/i18n/blob/master/mkdocs.yml#L17) to find the file location.
+Or you can read the table of contents in [(mkdocs.yml)](https://github.com/OI-wiki/i18n/blob/master/mkdocs.yml#L17) to find the file location.

 ### How to add a topic

 1. You can open an issue, indicating what you want to add.
-2. You can open a pull request, add a new topic in the directory [(mkdocs.yml)](https://github.com/OI-wiki/i18n/blob/master/mkdocs.yml#L17), and Create an empty `.md` file in the corresponding location under the [docs](https://github.com/OI-wiki/i18n/tree/master/docs) folder.
+2. You can open a pull request, add a new topic in the table of contents in [(mkdocs.yml)](https://github.com/OI-wiki/i18n/blob/master/mkdocs.yml#L17), and Create an empty `.md` file in the corresponding location under the [docs](https://github.com/OI-wiki/i18n/tree/master/docs) folder.

 !!! warning "Warning"
     When editing an .md file, do not write a title at the beginning.